 While mushrooms are baking, prepare breadcrumbs.
 Heat the remaining teaspoon of olive oil in a skillet over medium-low heat.
 Add the breadcrumbs to the skillet.
 Stir and toast the breadcrumbs until they are deeply golden brown in spots and slightly “crisp” sounding, about 4 minutes.
 Stir in the minced garlic and season the breadcrumbs with salt and pepper.
 Keep toasting the breadcrumbs for another minute.

 To serve, flip the baked mushrooms over and fill the caps with dollops of pesto cream.
-Top each filled mushroom with a hearty sprinkle of garlicky breadcrumbs.
+Top the vegan stuffed mushrooms with a hearty sprinkle of garlicky breadcrumbs.
 Serve warm.